 Entry 13.0 "Beyond the Call"

-Every other blue moon, I dream of flying.
+Every so often I dream of flying.
 I’m not talking about the kind of daydream that seeped through my 5th grade window.
 Those were commonplace.
 I mean the kind of nighttime dream that grasped my core and shook.
 My problem with dreams is that the conscious mind, the one that I trust each day to govern every thought and action, takes an unpaid sabbatical at night and surrenders the reins to its less-than-sane relation, the subconscious.
 This natural process is not ideal for me, because my subconscious is more than a little weird and not one that I would readily relinquish control to.
 Why would it put me through watching my teeth fall out in the bathroom mirror?
 Why would it place me squarely on the cafeteria table wholly unclothed?
 More importantly, why, in my long-awaited transcendent moment in flight, would I always fall?

 Do I dream in space?
 Yes, I dream a lot of being home.
 I dream of the way my front lawn was brittle, yellow, and seemingly barren, until the first warm rains of spring when it would grow so green and thick that it begged to be cut twice a week.
 I dream of the way the tiny airport by my house lit up the runway at night with miniature earthborn stars flashing primary colors and how, in my earliest memories, my heart skipped a beat when we drove right under a descending spacecraft.
 I even dream about how my life would’ve changed had I made different choices with past loves who still manage to haunt me - sometimes for good, sometimes for ill.